-- A. Application to the Town Clerk.

-- B. Public Hearing, Review and Recommendation by the Plan Commission.

-- C. Approval of the Town Board

-- D. Issuance of a Conditional Use Permit.
+- A. Application to the Village Clerk. - B. Public Hearing, Review and Recommendation by the Plan Commission. - C. Approval of the Village Board - D. Acceptance of the Conditions by the applicant - E. Issuance of a Conditional Use Permit signed by the Village and applicant.

-- (2) Application
+(2) Application

-Application for conditional use permits shall be submitted in writing (10 copies of the application and attachments) to the Town Clerk on forms provided by the Town and shall include substantially the same information as required under Section 2.5(3).
-The cost of the application for a conditional use permit shall be determined by the Town's Fee Schedule.
+Application for conditional use permits shall be submitted in writing (10 copies of the application and attachments) to the Village Clerk on forms provided by the Village and shall include substantially the same information as required under Section 2.5(3).
+The cost of the application for a conditional use permit shall be determined by the Village's Fee Schedule.